Dimension Reduction in Contextual Online Learning via Nonparametric Variable Selection: Variable Selection for Global Relevance

 where $p_j$ is defined in Proposition \ref{prop:subset}.
 Then under Assumptions~\ref{ass:sub_gau}, \ref{ass:continuous}, \ref{ass:spa_cov}, \ref{ass:pos_gra},~\ref{ass:smooth_cov}, and~\ref{ass:cov_des2}, we have

 Moreover, the union bound implies

-\end{proposition} Compared to Proposition~\ref{prop:subset}, the probability bound improves from $\exp(-n_j h^4)$ to $\exp(-n h^4)$ omitting terms independent of $n$.
-This is a significant improvement when $h$ is small and $n_j\ll n$.
-It demonstrates the power of weighted voting as it aggregates all the available data.

-\begin{remark} We provide some intuitions for the convergence rate $O(\exp(h^{-d_x}-n h^{4}))$.
+\end{proposition} {\RV \Copy{cop:dis-global}{Proposition \ref{prop:global} shows the probability guarantee for the global variable selector.
+Compared to Proposition~\ref{prop:subset}, the probability bound improves from $\exp(-n_j h^4)$ to $\exp(a h^{-d_x}-b n h^4)$ for some positive constants $a$ and $b$ omitting terms independent of $n$ and $h$.
+This is a significant improvement because on average there are $n_j\approx n h^{d_x}$ observations in a bin and we expect $ h^{-d_x}\ll n$ and $n_j\ll n$.
+It demonstrates the power of weighted voting as it aggregates all the available data.} } \begin{remark}[The Convergence Rate] We provide some intuitions for the convergence rate $O(\exp(h^{-d_x}-n h^{4}))$.
 It is well known that the false selection probability of LASSO for linear functions is $O(\exp(-n))$ (Theorem 11.3 in \citealt{hastie2015statistical}).
 Our bound has an additional term $\exp(h^{-d_x})$, because we have to discretize the covariate space into $h^{-d_x}$ bins for the nonparametric setting.
 Also, there is another term $h^{4}$ in the convergence rate, which comes from approximating $f$ by a linear function.
 There are two inferior alternatives to weighted voting: (1) If we just focus on a single bin, then roughly $n h^{d_x}$ observations are used.
 So the convergence rate $O(\exp(h^{-d_x}-n h^{4+d_x}))$ is much worse than weighted voting.
 (2) If we assign the same weight to all the bins, then the votes from bins with fewer observations may tilt the outcome disproportionately, leading to noisy estimates. \end{remark}